 That’s why it’s recommended to keep an anti-itch cream on hand to soothe the hives breakout.
 Some creams, like our Elixir Anti-Itch Cream, can even shorten the duration and severity of hive breakouts effectively and without a prescription.

 Just look at the results one of our customers enjoyed in just a few days of using Elixir:

 Be sure to stick to anti-itch creams that are free from toxins and harmful chemicals.
 That way you’ll avoid just making the problem even worse.
 It’s ridiculous, but you’d be surprised how many products actually make the problems they’re trying to fix even worse.

-Our hives cream uses a unique 16-in-1 formula made with organic ingredients, each proven to help heal your skin while providing instant itch relief.
+Our hives cream uses a unique 16-in-1 formula made with food-grade ingredients, each proven to help heal your skin while providing instant itch relief.

 Since chronic hives are often rooted in autoimmune issues, they can be difficult to treat.
 The best strategy in our opinion is to manage symptoms with a non-toxic anti-itch cream for symptomatic relief, while you work on removing autoimmune triggers.

 Diet is perhaps the best place to start, and the AIP diet is ranked up there with the best if you believe your hives are autoimmune related.
 Diet wise, I can personally vouch for its effectiveness.

 The idea is to eliminate all triggers (as much as possible) for 30 days, then slowly add in one thing at a time, keeping an eye out for any reactions.